Massachusetts Paid Family And Medical Leave (PFML)

 We are here to help brokers and employers, alike, privatize PFML through our preferred carriers.
 You will benefit from our white-glove service, fast and flexible payouts, and potential discounts.

 Brokers writing PFML will gain the advantage of our Broker Dashboard app, which allows them to track commissions, renewals, and cancellations at a glance.
-The Broker Dashboard enables brokers to retain customers more easily and, as a result, keep more of what they earn for increased commissions and incremental growth.
+The Broker Dashboard: Net Revenue Tracker lets brokers retain customers more easily and, as a result, keep more of what they earn for increased commissions and incremental growth.

 Offering these benefits in conjunction with a robust ancillary benefits package that includes dental, vision, and group health can help employers attract top talent across the state and retain quality employees in a competitive environment.
 Multi-line discounts by bundling ancillary benefits with statutory PFML benefits can also save employers money.